7 Wonderful Things to Do On Your Visit to India

 Kali Bangan, Hampi, Konark, Melhua, Edicts of Ashoka, Buddist Stupas and ancient ruins like Nalanda and others make India an archaeological gem.

 #6.
 Experience The Best of South Asian Wildlife

 While not as diverse as Africa, India is another place where a huge variety of wildlife can be found.
 Geographical varied India is home to several wildlife reserves, national parks and biosphere reserves which house some of the most exquisite wildlife and plant species.
 India alone contains 3 of the 34 biodiversity hotspots in the world and contains a major portion of the total wildlife on earth.

 Bengal Tigers, Asiatic Lions, Asian Elephants, deer, Leopards, Rhinoceros, Crocodiles, Monkeys, snakes and a huge variety of birds can be found in the various wildlife and nature reserves in India.
 This is pretty evident from the works of the famous wildlife writer Rudyard Kipling who has mentioned the Indian forests and wildlife species in his books.

-Holi, Eid, Lohri, Baisakhi, Diwali, Onam and Bihu etc. are the major festivals that attract those tourists.
-Several sweets and speciality foods and beverages are distributed as communion during these festivals and you certainly want to try your hands on the cannabis (bhang) infused lassi/thandai (shake) during holi celebrations.
+Holi, Eid, Lohri, Baisakhi, Diwali, Onam, and Bihu, etc. are the major festivals that attract those tourists.
+Several sweets and specialty foods and beverages are distributed as communion during these festivals and you certainly want to try your hands on the cannabis (bhang) infused lassi/thandai (shake) during Holi celebrations.

 A visit to India and discovering the distinctive cultures that the Indian people are comprised of is always a refreshing experience.
 India is a country with more than a million attractions and one certainly needs more than a lifetime to experience and discover the magical country of India.